 Electives, Free and Otherwise

-In total, you're allowed 7 courses beyond the Core.
+The English major requires seven courses beyond the Core.
 Some of these, of course, must be Advanced Seminars, and you must take at least one version of English 200, the Junior Seminar.

 Within the Standard Curriculum, for example, at least four courses must be seminars.
 The English Majors emphasizing Creative Writing and Cinema Studies, however, each require six core courses and five seminars (since they effectively contain their own concentrations).
 How many Free Electives you will have left, therefore, depends entirely on your chosen track of the major, and on how many seminars you double count in the core.